vice-grip/starsector-mod-emergent-threats/README.md

 -Various other new ships and weapons
 -Emergent Technology hullmods, featuring various exotic upgrades that are not a part of Adaptive Subsystems, including cross-mod content
--New bounty board missions, unique boss ships, and technologies for players to face and acquire (requires player level 8+)
+-New bounty board missions, unique boss ships, and technologies for players to face and acquire (requires player level 8+ and 12+)
 -New sound for the Autopulse Laser